ErikOSProject/ErikKernel/IPC.md

-    SYSCALL_EXIT,    // Terminates the current handler thread SYSCALL_METHOD,  // Invokes a method in a target process SYSCALL_SIGNAL,  // Broadcasts a message to all listeners SYSCALL_PUSH,    // Pushes an argument onto the IPC stack SYSCALL_PEEK,    // Peeks at the top argument of the IPC stack SYSCALL_POP,     // Pops (reads and removes) the top argument
+    SYSCALL_EXIT,    // Terminates the current handler thread SYSCALL_METHOD,  // Invokes a method in a target process SYSCALL_SIGNAL,  // Broadcasts a message to all listeners SYSCALL_TARGETED_SIGNAL, // Sends a signal to a single process SYSCALL_PUSH,    // Pushes an argument onto the IPC stack SYSCALL_PEEK,    // Peeks at the top argument of the IPC stack SYSCALL_POP,     // Pops (reads and removes) the top argument